These Baked Mozzarella Cheese Sticks are easy to make at home and they cook right in your oven (no deep-frying required!).

-Here are a few of my favorite dipping recommendations:
+Here are a few of our favorite dipping recommendations:

 We are so excited to share these recipes with you.
 Order your copy today!